Mission Statement of Rochester High School

 To be in compliance with the new Michigan Sports Concussion Awareness Laws, all RHS student athletes are required to complete and return a signed copy of the Concussion Information Sheet before your child participates in any athletic activity.
 No student can participate in any scheduled athletic activity including (but not limited to) sports and physical education classes unless this form is signed and returned.
 Students can return it to their coach on the first day of practice or to the school office.

 A concussion is a brain injury caused by a blow, bump, or jolt to the head that can have serious consequences and can occur in any sport or recreational activity.
-The new laws, which went into effect on June 30th, require an awareness of potential concussion-causing injuries, regulate an athlete's return to their activity, and require coaches and other adults involved with youth athletics to complete a concussion awareness online training program.
-Read more about the new laws on the state's Michigan Sports Concussion Law page.
+The Michigan laws require an awareness of potential concussion-causing injuries, for coaches to regulate an athlete's return to their activity, and they also require coaches and other adults involved with youth athletics to complete a concussion awareness online training program.
+Read more about the laws on the state's Michigan Sports Concussion Law page.

 Coursework Planning and Course Descriptions: